 3.2.1.2.
-Emergency Medical Services (EMS) Providers with Alternative Data Sharing Methods addition to other healthcare services, such that patient transport is not the organization's primary healthcare activity, are not EMS Providers.
+Emergency Medical Services (EMS) Providers with Alternative Data Sharing Methods

+An Implementer or CC is considered to be an EMS Provider if its primary healthcare activity is patient transport with paramedic support.
+For clarity, taxi and other transport services lacking skilled support are not EMS Providers.
+Additionally, organizations providing patient transport in addition to other healthcare services, such that patient transport is not the organization's primary healthcare activity, are not EMS Providers.
 Further, such EMS Provider is considered to have an alternative data sharing method if the organization to which the EMS Provider is transporting the patient can reasonably expect to receive a summary of any care provided in the course of transport in a format such that the summary can be included in the receiving organization's electronic record for the patient.
 Such formats include, but are not limited to, Direct message and fax.
 Failure to provide a summary in isolated cases does not disqualify an EMS Provider from having an alternative data sharing method, as long as the organization to which the patient is being transported can reasonably expect such a summary.